walinchus/Chess_vs_Sleep/README.md

 ## Setup

-I downloaded some data from Fitbit to see how often I win compared to how much sleep I got.
-This looks at 613 days where I played 7,590 games.
+I downloaded some data from Fitbit to see how often I win compared to how much sleep I get.
+This looks at 613 days where I played at least two chess games.
 I didn't always have data from my fitbit though for days when I'm charging it overnight.
-Also I took out days where I played only one game.
 So here we're looking at 389 days.

 ## Analysis